DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 \end{bmatrix}
 $$

-This allows us to intepret the result as a random 4-bit integer:
+This allows us to interpret the result as a random 4-bit integer:

 $$
 h(k) = (1011)_2 = 11_{10}